Drewshka/muso-task/README.md

 ## Key Learnings

--Learning how to write queries in knex to get data from tables and how to use foreign keys to obtain data from both tables in the same query.
+1. Learning how to write queries in knex to get data from tables and how to use foreign keys to obtain data from both tables in the same query.
--Using React Hooks, which weren't covered in-depth during our course.
+2. Using React Hooks, which weren't covered in-depth during our course.
--Using the Google Maps API to set markers on the map and Autocomplete inputs on my forms.
+3. Using the Google Maps API to set markers on the map and Autocomplete inputs on my forms.
--Axios requests
+4. Axios requests
--Gitflow and working with different branches while developing
+5. Gitflow and working with different branches while developing

 ### Installation